-- Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the button to turn the camera off, and unplug the cable. - To view images you save to a computer, use preinstalled or commonly available software compatible with images captured by the camera.
+- Click [Import Images from Camera], and then click [Import Untransferred Images]. - Images are now saved to the Pictures folder on the computer, in separate folders named by date. - After images are saved, close CameraWindow, press the button to turn the camera off, and unplug the cable. - For instructions on viewing images on a computer, refer to "Software Instruction Manual" (2156).

-- Windows 7: If the screen in step 2 is not displayed, click the icon in the taskbar. - Mac OS: If CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock. - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes.
+- Windows 7: If the screen in step 2 is not displayed, click the [ ] icon in the taskbar. - Windows Vista or XP: To start CameraWindow, click [Downloads Images From Canon Camera] on the screen displayed when you turn the camera on in step 2.
+If CameraWindow is not displayed, click the [Start] menu and choose [All Programs] ► [Canon Utilities] ► [CameraWindow] ► [CameraWindow]. - Mac OS: If CameraWindow is not displayed after step 2, click the [CameraWindow] icon in the Dock. - Although you can save images to a computer simply by connecting your camera to the computer without using the software, the following limitations apply. - It may take a few minutes after you connect the camera to the computer until camera images are accessible. - Images shot in vertical orientation may be saved in horizontal orientation. - Image protection settings may be cleared from images saved to a computer. - Some problems may occur when saving images or image information, depending on the operating system version, the software in use, or image file sizes. - Some functions provided by the software may not be available, such as movie editing.